 Nautica has officially entered his third month of dressage training!
 We have thrown an insane amount of new concepts at him and so far he is taking everything in stride.
 Our biggest challenge has been getting him to engage his hind end and take larger, more forward steps.
-We’re finding out that this is essential in doing literally anything dressage-related, so it has been our number one priority.
+We’re finding out that a strong hind end is essential for doing literally anything dressage-related, so it has been our number one priority.

 During our progress, Nautica has undergone some major changes:

 - A big jump down from our saddle-seat full bridle to a dressage legal, copper lozenge loose ring snaffle.
 Taking away my leverage bit has made me realize that I am extremely weak in my upper body and Nautica is also